Recent Acquisition by AFA of “A very tired child, 2023”

 Isabell Lorey views hospitality as a form of radical inclusion and democracy.
 She discusses Derrida's concept of the "break of the gift without reciprocity," emphasizing disinterested love for the Other—a challenging notion in a capitalist society where reciprocity often governs relationships.
 Hospitality, as a creative practice, counters constructed hierarchies and embodies present democracy in "now-time."

-Infinite totallity
+Infinite totality

 A vibrant and healthy habitat requires care simply because it hosts multiple beings living side by side.
 Beings must take care to avoid self-destruction and harm to others.
-Care is a reflection of relationship, not merely a reaction to suffering, as we often associate care only with times of desperation and trouble.
-While care is crucial in such times, it could be argued that more baseline care would reduce troubles and desperation overall.
+Care is a reflection of relationships, not merely a reaction to suffering, as we often associate care only with times of desperation and trouble.
+While care is crucial in such times, it could be argued that more baseline or primary care would reduce troubles and desperation overall.

 I wonder if practicing care involves removing barriers that disrupt the continuity of dynamic relationships between individuals in an environment.
 Many advocate for increased freedom, often linked to having more options and choices.
 However, consider watching fish swimming in a creek: the fish's freedom to be itself comes not from having more options, but from a cared-for environment.
 The water must be free of pollution, and the waterway unobstructed.
 This concept can be seen as a return to essential nature, although it's important to note that nature has sometimes been used to justify obstructing the continuity of Others.

-There is concern that certain gender and sexual theories, especially trans affirming intervention is merely providing dangerous options for confused individuals.
+There is concern that certain gender and sexual theories, especially trans-affirming intervention is merely providing dangerous options for confused individuals.
 Instead, opening up sexuality and gender through considerate queer studies aims to remove barriers rather than provide additional options.
 A less obstructed environment allows individuals to express their absolute selves, embracing the complexity and nuance of queerness as a return to infinite totality.

 "Infinite totality" refers to a state of being or existence that encompasses all aspects of reality, without limitation or boundary.
 It suggests a comprehensive and all-encompassing view of existence that transcends individual or finite perspectives.
 The term implies boundlessness or endlessness, indicating that the totality being described is not restricted by constraints such as time, space, or specific conditions.
 When combined, "infinite totality" describes a holistic and inclusive understanding of existence that embraces diversity, complexity, and interconnectedness, acknowledging the unity and interconnected nature of all things beyond fragmented parts.

-Abolishing Separation
+Abolishing Separation (of fragmented parts)

 To be profane is to show little or no respect for the sacred or holy.
-It involves defiling the consecrated spaces established by those in power, such as priests.
+It involves defiling the consecrated spaces established by those in power, such as priests or pastors.
 Profanity describes the act of disregarding the prescribed separation between humans and the sacred, behaving in a manner that appears to defy formalized religious norms.
 Throughout religious history, there are numerous examples of teachers and prophets who acted in profane ways to restore faith relationships with their gods.
 For instance, Jesus overturned the money tables at the temple, performed miracles on the Sabbath, and openly criticized the religious authorities of his time.

 Vacuous Work / Plastic Work

 Alienation from land or place involves a disconnection from the specific space one occupies and the knowledge embedded within a community.
-Indigenous thinkers emphasize land-based knowledge as arising from one's specific place, inherently differentiating it from others'.
+Many Indigenous thinkers emphasize land-based knowledge as arising from one's specific place, inherently differentiating it from others.
 While universal themes and truths exist across all places, the specifics vary.
 For instance, dietary habits differ significantly between coastal and prairie dwellers, reflecting the deep connection between individuals and their environment.
 Being attuned to the land and nature fosters an understanding of what true allyship entails.
 Despite differing uses of nature based on environment, a generous and non-exploitative approach remains consistent.

 This specificity extends to other aspects of one's time and space when it comes to the practice of care and labor.
 Within our current cultural context, some artists—often white males—express a sentiment of feeling left out or behind, despite acknowledging and even supporting marginalized groups' actions.
 Is this a matter of being left behind, or failing to keep pace?

 The work of many artists, myself included, can become vacuous, especially in light of the imperative to care for and meet our communities' needs.
-While traditional forms of art like painting and sculpture were once referred to as "plastic," the term takes on a deeper meaning when applied to the artist themselves.
+While traditional forms of art like painting and sculpture were once referred to as "plastic," the term takes on a deeper meaning when applied to the artists themselves.
 The artist should exhibit extreme plasticity, creatively responding to their specific land and space—the environment that calls for care.

 Isabell Lorey explores Nietzsche's concept of "plastic power," a force that actively shapes history in the present.
 Lorey emphasizes that this plastic power is contingent upon the environment and surroundings—the very "horizon" that influences both external and internal plasticity.
-The practice should be plastic, fully responsive to specificity and the historical present.
+The practice should be plastic, fully responsive to the specificity and the historical present.

 Culture